danilo-cupido/pre-apprenticeship-projects/README.md

 - [x] Find his blog and YouTube channel and spend some time with them.

 ### Optional homework
 - [ ] Attempt to create a script that generates 11 combinations of 4 groups of 3 people, so that any two people share the same group exactly twice and no three people are in the same group more than once.
 No group should be majoritively male.
-(I haven’t checked if this is a solvable problem yet, so please don’t spend too much time on it).
-Please don’t post your solutions until this time next week, to give everyone who wants to have a go at it a bit of time.